 Adapted from "The Ciao Bella Book of Gelato & Sorbetto" by F. W. Pearce and Danilo Zecchin

 Those critical of weak coffee ice cream will appreciate this gelato flavored with bits of finely ground espresso beans and a dose of espresso powder.
 It will have you wired in no time.
-For a caffeinated double-chocolate dessert, try it in an Espresso Mud Pie.
+For a caffeinated double-chocolate dessert, try it in our Espresso Mud Pie recipe.

 Game plan: The unfrozen gelato base can be made up to 2 days in advance, but it needs 3 to 4 hours to harden in the freezer after it’s been processed.

 - 2/3 cup granulated sugar

 - 3 tablespoons plus 1 teaspoon very finely ground espresso beans

 - 2 teaspoons instant espresso powder

 1Place a fine-mesh strainer over a large heatproof bowl and set aside.

 2Combine 2 cups of the milk and the cream in a heavy-bottomed saucepan.
 Place over medium-low heat and cook, stirring occasionally (so a skin doesn’t form), until tiny bubbles start to form around the edges, about 5 minutes.

 3Meanwhile, whisk the egg yolks in a medium heatproof bowl until smooth.
 Gradually whisk in the sugar until incorporated and the mixture is thick and pale yellow, about 2 minutes.
 Slowly pour in the milk mixture, whisking continuously so that the hot mixture doesn’t scramble the eggs.
 Return the custard to the saucepan.